Razrabotniki/3D-Sci-Fi-Live-Wallpaper/README.md

 When you report a crash event, you generally provide (a) information you provide us when you contact us for help;
 We usually use the information you provided us to fix the problem.
 The app does use third party services that may collect information used to identify you.
-Link to privacy policy of third party service providers used by the app  [1](https://www.google.com/policies/privacy/)
+Link to privacy policy of third party service providers used by the app  [Google Play Services](https://www.google.com/policies/privacy/)

 #### Log Data